 Ghouls and goblins, witches and pumpkins, tis the season for tricks and treats!
-However, if you’re vegan and like a little sweet treat, you’re not in for the rick, am I right?
+However, if you’re vegan and like a little sweet treat, you’re not in for the trick, am I right?
 Believe it or not, you’ve probably bought vegan Halloween candy favorites in the past!
 Not sure which ones it could have been?
 Check out these common 11 Halloween candy vegan options for your treats this Fall!

 What Makes Halloween Candy Vegan?

 It all comes down to the ingredients.
 Common non-vegan ingredients include gelatin, milk added to chocolate, and some food colorings.
 Let's take a deeper look at these ingredients and what candy they're typically added to.

-Gelatin (gelatine) is a colorless, flavorless ingredient used in lots of candies like dummies, marshmallows, puddings and fruit gelatins.
+Gelatin is a colorless, flavorless ingredient used in lots of candies like dummies, marshmallows, puddings and fruit gelatins.
 It’s derived from animal collagen.
 Some candies, like Strawberry Twizzlers for example, are naturally gelatin-free while others are made with vegan gelatin.
 Vegan gelatin was created by Geltor, a SF/Bay Area startup that bioengineered protein into yeast.
 The yeast is then fermented, creating a vegan friendly, gelatin-like compound.

-Milk added to Chocolate has been around since the 17th century, however, milk chocolate wasn’t created until Cadbury introduced it to the market in the first commercially available product for consumption nearly two centuries later!
+Chocolate has been around since the 17th century, however, milk chocolate wasn’t created until Cadbury introduced it to the market in the first commercially available product for consumption nearly two centuries later!
 Milk gives chocolate a smoother, more mild flavor profile.
 Nowadays there are vegan chocolate options made with milk alternatives, like nut milks and oat milk, which can mimic the texture/taste profile that milk adds to chocolate.
 Yet, we didn’t include any on this list, as they’re not a popular halloween candy option found in the average trick-or-treater’s bucket.

-Food Colorings are added to just about any processed food to give it a certain desired look.
+These are added to just about any processed food to give it a certain desired look.
 Some food colorings are vegan, while others aren’t.
 This is where it gets a little tricky.
 Let’s take carmine for example, a red pigment, is made from cochineal (a type of scale insect).
 Carmine is also listed as: cochineal, crimson lake, carmine lake, natural red 4, cochineal extract, E120, or C.I.
 75470.
 Yikes!
 If you’re this particular about food colorings being vegan friendly, you can view VegFAQs which has a whole page dedicated to figuring this out.

 #1 Halloween Candy (Vegan): Skittles